 Let us now review and critique the assumptions that went into our derivation of the Kolmogorov spectrum.
 First, we assumed that the turbulence is stationary and homogeneous.
 Real turbulence is neither of these, since it exhibits intermittency (Sec.
-15.1) and smaller eddies tend to occupy less volume overall than larger eddies.
+15.3), and smaller eddies tend to occupy less volume overall than larger eddies and so cannot be uniformly distributed in space.
 Second, we assumed that the energy source is large-length-scale motion and that the energy transport is local in k-space from the large length scales to steadily smaller ones.
-In the language of a Fourier decomposition into normal modes, we assumed that nonlinear coupling between modes with wave number k causes modes with wave number of order k to grow, but does not significiantly enhance modes with wave number k causes modes with wave number of k again this is not completely in accord with observations which reveal the development of coherent structure-large scale regions with correlated vorticity in the flow.
-These structures are evidence for a reversed flow of energy in k-space from small scales to large scales, and they play a major role in another feature of real turbulence, entrainment - the spreading of an organised motion, e.g. a jet, into the surrounding fluid (Ex.
-15.6).
+In the language of a Fourier decomposition into normal modes, we assumed that nonlinear coupling between modes with wave number k causes modes with wave number of order 2k to grow, but does not significiantly enhance modes with wave number 100k or 0.01k.
+Again this is not completely in accord with observations which reveal the development of coherent structures-large scale regions with correlated vorticity in the flow.
+These structures are evidence for a reversed flow of energy in k-space from small scales to large scales, and they play a major role in another feature of real turbulence, entrainment - the spreading of an organised motion, e.g. a jet, into the surrounding fluid (Sec.
+15.4.3 above).